 Keep Content Clear and Useful

-Make sure your website content it clear and to the point.
+Make sure your website content is clear and to the point.
 Cut out the waffle and make it easy for visitors to find the information they are looking for.

-After all, there's no point of your site appearing at the top of Google's search results if users who click through immediately get put off by confusing or poor content.
+After all, there's no point of your site appearing at the top of Google's search results if users who click through immediately get put off by confusing or overly verbose content.